 nbins=logne+1=log426+1=10

-The binning is done for each gene by first sorting the expression levels for all the individuals, then the range of gene expression levels are divided into 10 bins of equal size and each expression level is mapped to a value between 1 and 10.
+The binning is done for each gene by first sorting the expression levels for all the individuals, then the range of gene expression levels are divided into nb=10 bins of equal size and each expression level is mapped to a value between 1 and nb.
 The expression level of kth gene in jth individual, ek,j, is mapped to

-ek,j=(ek,j-min(ek))×(ek,j-min(ek))×10max(ek)-min(ek)max(ek)-min(ek)
+ek,j=(ek,j-min(ek))×nbmax(ek)-min(ek)

-Where min(ek) represents the minimum and maximum values for the kth expression level over all the samples and ek,j represents the binned expression level.
+Where min(ek) and max(ek) represents the minimum and maximum values, respectively, for the kth expression level over all the samples and ek,j represents the binned expression level.
 After the gene expression levels are binned, we use the binned expression levels and compute the conditional distribution of the variant genotypes at each binned gene expression level using the histograms:

 pVk=vEk=ek,j=iI(ek,i=ek,j, Vk,i=v)iI(ek,i=ek,j)